Orthopyroxene/Resume/README.md

-# Welcome to Andrew Barley's Gold Prospecting Resources
+# Welcome to My Gold Prospecting Resource

 Hello!
-I'm Andrew, a passionate individual with a background in Applied Geology, Geospatial Intelligence, and currently expanding my knowledge in Information Technology (Programming).
+I'm Andrew, a passionate individual with a background in Applied Geology and Geospatial Intelligence.
+I am currently expanding my knowledge in Information Technology (Programming).
 This repository serves as a hub for sharing my work, insights, and valuable resources related to gold prospecting in Western Australia, as well as my contributions to the field of geochemical visualization and exploration technologies.

 ## Gold Prospecting in Western Australia - Interactive Web Application